PiVersify/blog_posts/camera_series_1_basics.md

 Like `raspistill`, we can use `-vf` and `-hf` to flip the video, `-w` and `-h` to specify the resolution, and `-k` to capture multiple videos.
 However, `raspivid` also presents us with two new options:

  - `-t ms`: Time to record for.
-Replace ms with miliseconds.
+Replace ms with milliseconds.
  - `-fps frames`: Frames per second to record.
 Replace frames with fps.

 ###Python